PreciselyData/Private-Spatial-APIs/docs/guides/eks/UninstallGuide.md

 # Uninstall Guide for EKS

-To uninstall the Spatial Analytics helm chart, run the following command:
+To uninstall the Private Spatial APIs helm chart, run the following command:

 ```shell
 ## set the release-name & namespace (must be same as previously installed)